-This article answers questions that our regional patient safety risk managers receive about serious problems that can occur when patients are unable to or don’t pay their co-pays or when patients refuse to pay their physician charges.
+This article answers questions that our regional patient safety risk managers receive about serious problems that can occur when patients are unable to or don’t pay their co-pays or when patients refuse to pay their doctor charges.

-Q: When a patient is dissatisfied with care, can he or she dispute the charge with the credit card company?
+- When a patient is dissatisfied with care, can he or she dispute the charge with the credit card company?

 Office practices need to exercise caution when interacting with credit card companies to ensure they don’t violate patient confidentiality required under federal and state law.
 In this situation, your patient safety risk manager can help you ensure that patient confidentiality is maintained.

-Q: What is the appropriate response when an established patient receives care but is unable to pay?
+- What is the appropriate response when an established patient receives care but is unable to pay?

-A: Talk with the patient first.
+- Talk with the patient first.
 Investigate why he or she isn’t paying the bill; e.g., is there dissatisfaction with the care?
 After your discussion, you can consider alternative financing options, including bill collection.

 It is helpful to have a written document summarizing the practice’s policy on financial matters that you give to each patient during the initial visit.
-A physician has the right to expect payment for services rendered.
+A doctor has the right to expect payment for services rendered.
 The practice should have a policy and apply it consistently in a nondiscriminatory fashion.
 Often, signage at the reception desk indicating that payment is expected at the time of service is an appropriate way to notify patients.
 When you can, remind each patient that he or she received a copy of your policy at the time of the first visit.
 It makes handling nonpayment situations easier.

 If you decide to terminate the patient relationship for nonpayment, you must follow a formal process that includes giving the patient proper notice and treating emergencies in the interim.
 For more information, read our article “Terminating Patient Relationships.”

-A: Yes, as long as the patient is not seeing you based on a referral from an emergency department (ED) where you were on call when the patient was seen.
+- Yes, as long as the patient is not seeing you based on a referral from an emergency department (ED) where you were on call when the patient was seen.
 If that is the case, determine the requirements of the particular hospital as established in the hospital’s medical staff bylaws and rules and regulations.
 You must follow those requirements.

 At a minimum, it is likely you will be required to see the patient at least one time to determine the patient’s status and whether he or she has an emergency medical condition that qualifies under the Emergency Medical Treatment and Labor Act.
 If the patient is in need of emergent treatment, you will likely be required to provide the care regardless of his or her ability to pay, although you can ask for payment or payment arrangements.